Expert guidance from our chief Daru-walla, for the perfect way to serve for our Permit Room Old-Fashioned bottled cocktail at home. Continue reading

 Ramsay of Carluke’s smoked streaky bacon is matured for two weeks and smoked overnight in the traditional fashion.
 A Dishoom signature dish, and deserving of all its accolades.

 Twice the bacon.
+More power to you.

 Named for Koolar & Co.’s wrestler-sized portions.
 Smoked streaky bacon, peppery pork sausages and runny-yolked egg.
 Grapple with it.